-- Whilst the sugar is heating, whisk the egg whites (preferably in a stand mixer).
+- While the sugar is heating, whisk the egg whites (preferably in a stand mixer).
 Whisk slowly at first (to allow small stabilising bubbles to form) and gradually increase the speed, whisking until the egg white forms stiff peaks.

 - With the mixer on full speed, add the hot sugar to the egg whites a teaspoon at a time, whisking continually and making sure the mixture has returned to ‘stiff peaks’ before each addition.
 Continue until all the sugar has been added.

 - Once all the sugar has been added, whisk on full speed for at least 5 minutes until truly stiff and glossy.
-To test whether the mixture is ready, rub a small amount of the mixture between your thumb and finger.
+To test whether the mixture is ready, rub a small amount of the mixture between thumb and finger.
 If it is still gritty with sugar, continue to whisk until smooth.

 - Finally add any flavouring to the meringue mix and whisk or fold through.

 - Take a disposable piping bag and turn inside out (leaving about an inch inside the turn to grab and turn back).

 - Trim the end off the piping bag (to leave a hole about the size of a 50p piece).

-- Bake the meringue for approx 1 hour and 30 minutes.
-Try not to not open the door whilst they are baking for at least an hour and a quarter.
+- Bake the meringue for approx 1 hour and 30 minutes (until the base comes away for the paper easily and cleanly).
+Try not to not open the oven door whilst they are baking for at least an hour and a quarter.

 - When baked, turn the oven off, leaving the meringue inside to cool with the oven.